yenpraja610/ember-object-diagnostic/README.md

 1. Install dependencies by running `npm install` and `bower install`.
 1. Create and checkout a new branch, named `response`.
 1. Follow the directions given in [diagnostic.js](./public/diagnostic.js).
+1. All diagnostic responses are to be made in [diagnostic.js](./public/diagnostic.js).
+1. Do not work inside the actual ember app in this repository.
 1. Before the alotted time is up, push to your fork and issue a pull request.

 Your pull request description should contain a "fist to five" for comfort and